"It's a fab instrument!"

 - Strung with Bass Centre Elites Stadium Series strings

-- Built in Korea by the same manufacturer responsible for the Bass Centre's superb Bass Collection range
+- Built in South Korea in the same factory responsible for our superb Bass Collection range

 - Complete with Bass Centre padded gig bag and 12 month warranty.

 Guy Pratt is an English singer, songwriter, composer, multi-instrumentalist, comedian and actor whose career took off at the tender age of 19, when he was asked to join Australian act, Icehouse for their prestigious support slot on David Bowie legendary 1983 “Serious Moonlight” tour.
 This led to him being asked to perform with Robert Palmer, Bryan Ferry, Womack & Womack, and The Smiths (for a week!), before being promoted to the global bass premier league when David Gilmour selected him for Pink Floyd's post-Roger Waters "Delicate Sound of Thunder" and "P*U*L*S*E" world tours in 1987 and 1994.
 He also toured as part of Pink Floyd guitarist David Gilmour's "On An Island" band

 Beyond the Floyd fam, Guy has worked with Gary Moore, Roxy Music, Michael Jackson, Echo & The Bunnymen, Kirsty MacColl, Tears For Fears, Lemon Jelly, The Orb, All Saints, Madonna, Stephen Duffy, Robbie Robertson, Tom Jones, Iggy Pop, Coverdale/Page, The Power Station, Bond, Natalie Imbruglia, The Pretenders and The Transit Kings (with The Orb's Alex Paterson and Jimmy Cauty of The KLF) amongst many, many others.